How to Respond to a Rude Email Professionally (Examples & Tips)

 Electronic communication via email is also delayed.
 That’s why it’s sometimes prudent to seek out other means of communication.

-Sometimes reaching out via a call or in person, or even using quicker and more efficient means of communication, like a business communication app, can help you resolve the issue quicker.
+Sometimes reaching out via a voice call, video call, or in person, or even using quicker and more efficient means of communication, like a business communication app, can help you resolve the issue quicker.

 💡 Pumble Pro Tip